I'm Still Livin'

-I'm Still Livin' is the tenth solo studio album by American rapper Z-Ro from Houston, Texas.
-It was released on November 7, 2006 via Rap-A-Lot Records, Atlantic Records and Asylum Records.
-Production was primarily handled by Mike Dean, alongside Richard "Enigma" Hervey, Bigg Tyme, Dani Kartel, Mr. Lee, and Z-Ro himself.
+I'm Still Livin is the tenth solo studio album by American rapper Z-Ro.
+It was released on November 7, 2006, through Rap-A-Lot Records with distribution via Asylum Records.
+Recording sessions took place at Dean's List House of Hits in Cypress, King of the Ghetto Studio and M.A.D.
+Studios in Houston, and Noddfactor Studios in Missouri City.
+Production was handled by Mike Dean, Richard "Enigma" Hervey, Bigg Tyme, Dani Kartel, Mr. Lee, and Z-Ro himself.
 It features guest appearances from P.O.P., Tanya Herron, Trae tha Truth, Big Hawk, Bun B and Lil' Keke.
 The album peaked at number 75 on the Billboard 200 in the United States.
-Its chopped and screwed version was edited by Paul Wall.
+A chopped and screwed remix was edited by Paul Wall.